harvard-library-imaging-services/MYGO/ImagingServices_FY23_keyObjectives_MYGOs_20230215.md

 ### Support the development and refinement of workflows in support of EDIBA-informed collection building, leveraging the department's collections digitization and digital acquisitions processing workflows. (*Objectives 1, 2*)

 ### Support the development and refinement of HLCDP workflows and business processing, including project tracking, reporting, and scaling.
+(Objectives 2, 4)

 ### Collaborate with Digital Preservation Services and Media Preservation Services to develop a multi-department workflow for processing **digital acquisitions** so they are accessible and managed for preservation. (*Objective 4*)